bit02/selectorhangman/README.md

 * Replace HTTP endpoint with TCP endpoint.
 For example, use Kafka/Solace as incoming message handlers -- which would remove the limitation of HTTP protocol and HTTP server overhead.

 ### Step 2: To 100,000 per second
-* Replace Messaging endpoint on
+* Replace Messaging endpoint on TCP with those on UDP.
+Yo